Search element - Quick search bar

 feeding with phone

-The let-down reflex (or milk ejection reflex) is an automatic natural reaction that happens in your body when your baby starts to breastfeed.
+The let-down reflex (or milk ejection reflex) is an automatic natural reaction that causes the milk to be pushed out through the nipple ducts

 There are nerves in your nipples that are triggered by your baby’s sucking.
 These nerves cause two hormones to be released into your bloodstream.

-The milk-making cells in your breast contract and squeeze out the milk, pushing it down the ducts towards the nipple.
-Oxytocin also makes the milk ducts widen, making it easier for the milk to flow down.
+When the let-down reflex happens the milk-making cells in your breast squeeze out the milk, pushing it down the ducts towards the nipple.
+Oxytocin also makes the milk ducts widen, making it easier for the milk to flow.

 How do I know it's working?